cilium/cilium/Documentation/gettingstarted/encryption.rst

 The KEYID environment variable in the above example stores the current key ID used by Cilium.
 The key variable is a uint8 with value between 0-16 and should be monotonically increasing every re-key with a rollover from 16 to 0.
-The cilium agent will default to KEYID of zero if its not specified in the secret.
+The Cilium agent will default to KEYID of zero if its not specified in the secret.

 Troubleshooting
 ===============